avniproject/avni-docs-temp/test-prompts.md

 Suitable for scenarios requiring longitudinal tracking and multiple touchpoints.

----
+# File:

-**Q: How do I manage data across multiple locations?**
+## How do I manage data across multiple locations?

-A: In Avni, data can be collected against a specific location, and users (data entry personnel) can be assigned access to a predefined set of locations.
+In Avni, data can be collected against a specific location, and users (data entry personnel) can be assigned access to a predefined set of locations.
 This ensures that each user records data only for the locations they are responsible for.
 Additionally, MIS reports can be configured with location filters, allowing supervisors and managers to analyze and monitor data across multiple locations efficiently.
 This setup makes it easy to manage data collection, access control, and reporting for projects spread over different geographic areas.

----
+# File:

-**Q: Can I assign subjects to specific users or teams?**
+## Can I assign subjects to specific users or teams?

-A: Yes, Avni allows you to assign subjects to specific users or teams using the subject assignment feature.
+Yes, Avni allows you to assign subjects to specific users or teams using the subject assignment feature.
 This can be configured under Webapp → App Designer → Subject Types → Select Subject, where the toggle “Sync by direct assignment” enables syncing of subjects directly assigned to users.
 The actual assignment of subjects can then be easily performed from Webapp → Assignment, ensuring that users or teams only access the subjects they are responsible for.

----
+# File:

-**Q: How do I record both baseline and follow-up data?**
+## How do I record both baseline and follow-up data?

-A: Baseline data is typically collected at the start of a program, while follow-up data is recorded at subsequent visits.
+Baseline data is typically collected at the start of a program, while follow-up data is recorded at subsequent visits.
 In Avni, both baseline and follow-up data collection can be easily configured using form visit scheduling, allowing you to define when each form should be filled for a subject, ensuring structured and timely data capture throughout the program.

----
+# File:

-**Q: What’s the best way to model school → student tracking?**
+## What’s the best way to model school → student tracking?

-A: In Avni, registering a school as a subject can be avoided if no specific information needs to be captured against it.
+In Avni, registering a school as a subject can be avoided if no specific information needs to be captured against it.
 Instead, the school can be configured as a location, and classes and students can be registered under the same school location.
 Classes can be set up as group subjects, and students as person subject types, assigned to their respective classes.
 Forms can then be configured for any subject or class where data needs to be captured—for example, classrooms can have daily attendance forms scheduled, which users can fill out directly from the app, enabling efficient tracking of students within the school.

----
+# File:

-**Q: How do I manage multiple identifiers for the same subject?**
+## How do I manage multiple identifiers for the same subject?

-A: Avni does support identifiers, and multiple identifiers can be created and used for the same subject.
+Avni does support identifiers, and multiple identifiers can be created and used for the same subject.
 However, since Avni is primarily an offline data collection tool, there are certain corner cases where duplicate identifiers may get assigned—for example, when the same user enters data on two devices or when the web-based data entry app is used.
 In such situations, it can become difficult to support and debug issues.
 Therefore, we generally do not recommend using multiple identifiers unless they are strictly distributed or tracked on the ground, where duplication risks are minimized.

----
+# File:

-**Q: How can I record GPS location data with each encounter?**
+## How can I record GPS location data with each encounter?

-A: Avni provides the ability to capture GPS location data with each form submission.
+Avni provides the ability to capture GPS location data with each form submission.
 This can be enabled for any user by going to Webapp → Admin → Users, selecting the desired user, and toggling “Track Location” to true.
 Once enabled, the GPS coordinates will automatically be recorded whenever that user fills out a form, ensuring location tracking for each encounter.

----
+# File:

-**Q: How do I set up case closure criteria?**
+## How do I set up case closure criteria?

-A: If a case is managed as a program in Avni, users can decide when it should be closed based on their training and then complete the exit form with the correct exit information.
+If a case is managed as a program in Avni, users can decide when it should be closed based on their training and then complete the exit form with the correct exit information.
 Alternatively, closure criteria can be built into the workflow by assessing the data entered in each form and guiding the user to exit the program when predefined conditions are met.
 With some customization, the user flow within forms can also be structured to prompt or direct users toward program closure at the right time, ensuring consistency in case management.

----
+# File:

-**Q: Can I link data from one form into another?**
+## Can I link data from one form into another?

-A: Yes, in Avni you can link data from one form into another.
+Yes, in Avni you can link data from one form into another.
 This is done using form element rules with JavaScript, which allow you to fetch data from previous forms and use it within the current form.
 Once fetched, the data can also be processed further based on your requirements, enabling seamless continuity across different forms.

----
+# File:

-**Q: How do I write a rule to calculate BMI in Avni?**
+## How do I write a rule to calculate BMI in Avni?

-A: // SAMPLE RULE EXAMPLE: Calculate BMI from Height and Weight 'use strict';
+// SAMPLE RULE EXAMPLE: Calculate BMI from Height and Weight 'use strict';
 ({ params, imports }) => {
   const programEnrolment = params.entity;        // Current program enrolment